CLICK HERE to see Archived Public Notices

-All citizens who are 65 years of age or older are eligible for a pass, which will give admittance free of charge to all Ephrata Area School District sponsored events except Commencement and musicals/plays by our dramatic groups.
+All citizens who are 65 years of age or older are eligible for a pass, which will give admittance free of charge to all Ephrata Area School District sponsored events except Commencement, musicals/plays by our dramatic groups, and athletic playoff events.
 The Senior Citizen Pass is issued at the Athletic Director’s office located in the High School main office.

-McKINNEY VENTO HOMELESS ASSISTANCE ACT (Click here for complete text (PDF))
+McKINNEY VENTO HOMELESS ASSISTANCE ACT (Click here for complete text)

-SCHOOL BOARD POLICY 200: ENROLLMENT OF STUDENT (Click here for complete text (PDF))
+SCHOOL BOARD POLICY 200: ENROLLMENT OF STUDENT (Click here for complete text)